Skip to main content

 Graceful Shutdown

-A shutdown hook is added to ensure the consumer closes gracefully when the application is terminated.
+Add a shutdown hook to close the consumer cleanly when the application is terminated:

 Runtime.getRuntime().addShutdownHook(new Thread(consumer::wakeup));